AhmShakib/data-science-books/README.md

-Here are some suggestions for content you can add to your README file for your data-science-books repository:
+Here is your README text with the license section removed:

 ---